vkeya/dsc-phase1-project/README.md

 Social Media Mentions: Analyze the correlation between social media mentions and movie ratings/popularity.

 Awards and Nominations: Explore whether movies nominated for or awarded prestigious awards tend to perform better.

+## For More Information
+See the full analysis in the  or review this presentation.

+For additional info, contact Alison Peebles Madigan at alison.peeblesmadigan@flatironschool.com